dotnet/runtime/docs/design/features/DynamicPgo.md

 # Dynamic PGO

-The following document outlines the overall approach to profile guided optimization (aka PGO) that I'd like to see us adopt in the jit.
+The following document outlines the overall approach to profile guided optimization (aka PGO) that I'd like to see us adopt in the JIT.

 It is based on past experience and familiarity with profile guided optimization in several different AOT compilation toolchains, namely
 * HP-UX Compilers (circa 1993-1997, known as PBO)